Gimel12/bizon_log_automation/README.md

 3. **Systemd Service** (`system_watchdog.service`):
    - Ensures the watchdog starts automatically at boot

+4. **GPU and CPU Monitoring Service**:
+   - Continuously logs GPU and CPU status with timestamps
+   - Provides a historical record of hardware performance
+   - Helps diagnose issues by correlating hardware state with system problems

 ## Requirements

 - Ubuntu Linux (or other Debian-based distribution)
 - `smartmontools` package (for SMART disk monitoring)
 - `lm-sensors` package (for temperature monitoring)
+- NVIDIA drivers (for GPU monitoring)

 Install dependencies:
 ```bash
 sudo apt-get update
 sudo apt-get install -y smartmontools lm-sensors
 ```

+The GPU and CPU monitoring service installation script will automatically install `lm-sensors` if not already present.

 ## Future Enhancements